Professor-Seal/GP_Learning_Journal/README.md

 ## 17/10/25
 I had a problem where the ground, walls and player where all the same colour and difficult to tell apart.
 To fix this I created a new material - with the help of a tutorial linked here: https://www.youtube.com/watch?v=vhZtjL4Buik - to change the colour of the player.

-## 21/10/25
-I have decided to change the wall climb movement to just be player movement and double jump.
-This is becuase the wall climb is too complicated for me to do in the timeframe given.